3 annoying Pixel 2 features and how to fix them

 Every device, no matter how much you like it, can have quirks and features that simply annoy you.
-The Pixel 2 and Pixel 2 XL are no different.
+The Pixel 2 ($639.99 at Amazon Marketplace) and Pixel 2 XL ($849.99 at Best Buy) are no different.
 Below are three annoying features -- or lack thereof -- and how to fix them.

 Now Playing history